 4. Case Study II: Epigravettian ceramics from Vela Spila, Croatia

+4.1 The archaeological context at Vela Spila

 Pavlovian ceramic technologies spread across Moravia and Austria and seem to have persisted until the end of the early Gravettian in the region.
-Ceramic artefacts have not been found in the overlying late Gravettian or “Willendorf-Kostenkian” archaeological horizons, suggesting this technology was either abandoned or forgotten in the region by c.
+Ceramic artefacts have not been found in late Gravettian or “Willendorf-Kostenkian” archaeological horizons at sites in the region, suggesting this technology was either abandoned or forgotten in the region by c.
 24,000 cal BP.
 However, almost 10,000 years after the last ceramic artefacts were found in Central Europe, there is evidence of a similar technology developing more than 1,000 kilometres south of the Pavlov Hills, in the cave site of Vela Spila, on Korčula Island (Croatia) (Farbstein et al. 2012).
 To date, 45 ceramic artefacts, fragments, and more complete figurines have been found across several archaeological horizons in the site, with dates between c.
 17,500 and 15,000 cal BP.
+These horizons have a typical Epigravettian character, with lithic blade technologies, finely made bone points, and a zooarchaeological assemblage that is dominated by horses and other mid-large sized herbivores (see Farbstein et al. 2012).

+4.2 Reconstructing ceramic chaînes opératoires for the assemblage from Vela Spila

 When viewed from a broad-brush perspective, the Vela Spila ceramics seem superficially quite similar to the Pavlovian assemblages from Moravia.
 The artefacts are a similar size (generally 2-3 centimetres in maximum dimension) and shape (cylindrical, conical, and domed shapes dominate) to the Pavlovian ceramics.
 Although only two representational ceramic figurine fragments have been uncovered at Vela Spila, this is a similar proportion of the overall ceramic assemblage to the large sites of DV I and Pavlov I. 4% of the ceramics at Vela Spila are representational, which is consistent with the roughly 4% of the DV I and Pavlov I ceramic assemblages that are either clearly figurative or very heavily worked/manipulated.
+More robust comparisons and points of contrast to the Pavlovian ceramics are only revealed through detailed chaînes opératoires analyses.

+The first important difference between the Pavlovian ceramics and those from Vela Spila is in the raw material.
+Loess was not the predominant sediment in the coastal Balkans.
+Instead, the Epigravettian ceramics from the site were likely made using the sediment collected within or immediately adjacent to the cave itself.
+Within the cave, the sedimentary character of the archaeological horizons have been described as “gravely-sandy silts” with some more clay-rich lenses(see Pavicic, Mileusnic, and Radic 2009).
+Like at the Pavlovian sites, this sediment was probably made more malleable by either adding water to the sediment or allowing water-logged sediments to partially dry before kneading.

-Furthermore, most of the ceramic artefacts from Vela Spila were manufactured using tools and gestures familiar from our analyses of the Pavlovian ceramics.
-Additive, or building, chaînes opératoires are prevalent across both assemblages, and a range of tools, including lithic and bone points, were used to make fine engraving and surface details on the two most complete figurine fragments.
+Additive, or building, chaînes opératoires are prevalent across the Vela Spila assemblage.
+Perhaps because the assemblage is smaller than the Pavlovian ones, there is not as much evidence of the non-additive production sequences that relied on pulling, pinching, or ‘extracting’ body parts from a core form.
+However, like the Pavlovian ceramics, a range of tools, including lithic and bone points (see Farbstein et al. 2012), were used to engrave the surfaces of the two most complete figurine fragments.

+4.3 Inferring ceramic life histories at Vela Spila